Voriconazole (Intravenous route)

 - Hypokalemia (low potassium in the blood), uncorrected or

 - Hypomagnesemia (low magnesium in the blood)—Use with caution.
 These should be corrected first before starting treatment and during treatment with voriconazole.

 Proper Use of This Medicine:

 A nurse or other trained health professional will give you or your child this medicine.
-This medicine is given through a needle placed in one of your veins.
-It will be given slowly, so your IV tube will need to stay in place for up to 2 hours.
+It is given through a needle placed into one of your veins.
+It will be given slowly, so your IV tube should stay in place for up to 2 hours.